RIA03B/ForeCast-Project/README.md

 **Main Activity:** In the main screen the user will be able to see current temperature/ weather condition, how it feels like,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.

-**SevenDayWeatherDataActivity:** In the main screen the user will be able to see details of the weather selected for any city in any country displaying current temperature/ weather condition, how it feels like,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.
+**DataActivity:** In the main screen the user will be able to see details of the weather selected for any city in any country displaying current temperature/ weather condition, how it feels like,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.

 **RetrofitInstance:** Boostrap class required for Retrofit.